rougin/slytherin/README.md

 $application->run();
 ```

 Regarding the ```$components``` above, you need to select a library of your choice and implement it with a provided interface in order for it to be integrated in Slytherin.
 More information about this can be found in the [Using Interfaces](https://github.com/rougin/slytherin/wiki/Using-Interfaces) section in the wiki.

-### Libraries

-Slytherin also provide sample implementations on each component (dependency injector, HTTP, etc.) that are built on top of other existing libraries.
-You will need to install their respective dependencies first before you can use it directly.
+Slytherin also provide sample implementations on each component (container, HTTP, etc.).

 ## Change log